uptonking/note4yaoo/lib-db-app-community-local-first-offlineable.md

 - Last write wins is not a strategy for conflict resolution, it's a surrender.
 So I'm glad to hear something else apart from Pouch actually handles it.
 Anyone familiar with rxdb and can chime in on how they do it?
 - It sounds like rxdb is built on top of pouch, so probably the same set of options with the possibility of some opinionated design or sensible defaults though I can't find anything. obvious.
-  - Yes RxDB conflict resolution is equal to PouchDBs.
+  - Yes **RxDB conflict resolution is equal to PouchDBs**.
 At least for now, there are plans to improve from there where you have a global resoluting function instead of listening for conflicts in the changestream.

 - What kind of consistency models do Offline-first databases like RxDB and PouchDB have?
   - [2.1.
 Introduction to Replication — Apache CouchDB® 3.3 Documentation](https://docs.couchdb.org/en/stable/replication/intro.html)